kbroman/Talk_DataCleaning/transcript.md

     that you see.

-    This is a heat map of a correlation matrix, with questionable color choices and an odd plain pattern.
+    This is a heat map of a correlation matrix, with questionable color choices and an odd plaid pattern.
 If you see this sort of abomination, you should figure out what's going on.

 22. I'm running out of time, so I'll breeze through the final two